cmudig/cmudig.github.io/_posts/2022-10-31-tactile-workshop.md

     </li>
 </ol>

-This workshop isn't open-invite, but you're more than welcome to email Frank Elavsky at <a href="fje@cmu.edu">fje@cmu.edu</a>. if you think there is someone who should be present who has additional expertise to offer.
+This workshop is invite-only, but you're more than welcome to email [Frank Elavsky](mailto:fje@cmu.edu) if you think there is someone who should be present who has additional expertise to offer.
 If you're wondering whether you're invited or not, you should have already received an email.

 We are not intending to use this workshop as a "hackathon" or time to come up with solutions, since that may be outside of the scope of our time and interests.
 However we do expect that many of our participants will choose to pursue potential future projects together and want to encourage attendees to follow up with each other.